 The modality for establishing or designating a National Authority is not regulated by the Treaty and is left to the discretion of the State itself.
-It is an institutional matter that may be carried out by decree, resolution, ministerial order or another instrument.
-While it is by and large established as a result of general executive powers of the government, in some States it may be necessary to establish the National Authority's mandate and powers by statute, in particular when its powers would affect the rights of third parties, or when it has been assigned some level of enforcement authority.
+It is an institutional matter that may be carried out by decree, resolution, ministerial order or other instrument.
+While it is generally established as a result of general executive powers of the government, in some States it may be necessary to establish the National Authority's mandate and powers by statute, in particular when its powers would affect the rights of third parties or it has been assigned some level of enforcement authority.

-Currently, more than 140 States Signatories have designated their respective National Authorities.
+Currently, more than 130 Member States have designated their respective National Authorities.